thomasmichaelwallace/unity-games/pilot/Assets/Text/script.md

 # rock_fin

-this piece of junk is falling apart. but then, it's the last plane left. let's hope it makes it pass the second island to the right, and then straight 'til morning. makes the bunker sound like neverland...
+this piece of junk is falling apart. but then, it's the last plane left. let's hope it makes it pass the second island to the right, and then straight 'til morning. wow- that makes the bunker sound like neverland...

 [!](!)

 # bullet_hole

-you look through the hole and spy old george's junk heap. hard to imagine why *he'd* start shooting planes; not like he didn't have enough spare parts without making more of his own. but then, these aren't normal times...
+you look through the hole and spy old george's junk heap. hard to imagine why *he'd* start shooting planes; not like he didn't have enough spare parts without making more of them. but then, these aren't normal times...

 [!](!)